symfony/symfony-docs/guides/from_flat_php_to_symfony2.rst

 our sample application, your controller method is responsible for returning the final ``Response`` object.
 There's really not much else to it.

-In the upcoming chapters, we'll learn more about how each piece works and how the project is organized by default.
+In the upcoming guides, we'll learn more about how each piece works and how the project is organized by default.
 For now, just realize what we've gained by migrating the original flat PHP application to Symfony2: